Akramelfadili/spring-api-restaurantsOrder/README.md

-rest apo that allows the management of restaurant orders using spring mvc
+rest api that allows the management of restaurant orders using spring mvc